guenoledc/ethereum-web3-plus/README.md

 - txtarget: the address of the account or contract to which the transaction was sent. eth.getTransaction(hash).to.

 ## Change log

+### v 0.4.3
+- While testing Ganache, I found different behavior of getTransaction just after submitting a transaction.
+It does not exists hence the reading of submitted gas should be delayed.
+- Correct the implementation of TransactionReceipt.status
+- Info: The `web3.BlockWatcherStart()` does not wait for successfull registration of the filter before watching the new blocks.
+Hence be carefull that you could submit a transaction before the listener is in place and miss it.

 ### v 0.4.2
 - Adding a try catch in the block watcher for when the geth api do not return properly